 Since we had had a hectic start of our trip on day 1, we started our second day at 7:30 AM.
 The view from our room was so beautiful with the autumn colours.

 We started for Tongariro National Park at 9 AM from Taupo.
 The distance between the Taupo and Tongariro National Park was close to 100 kilometres.
-The landscapes along the way was breath taking.
+And the drive and landscapes along the way was breathtakingly beautiful.
+I loved the drive.

 Taupo to Tongariro National Park - 100 kilometres.

 We were welcomed by the beautiful volcanic mountain, Mount Ngauruhoe in the Tongariro National Park.
 Since, we did not have sufficient time to do the Tongariro Alpine crossing, we decided to do a 6 hour return walk to the Lower and Upper Tama lakes in Tongariro.
 The walk provided us with the astonishing and amazing views of the volcanic mountains in the national park, Mount Ruapehu and Mount Ngauruhoe.